ucphhpc/nbi-jupyter-docker-stacks/README.rst

 The GOCD `1.gocd.yml` configuration file is used to automatically build and test the defined notebook pipelines as part of the UCPH CI/CD infrastructure.

+The Notebooks and the associated GOCD configuration file are generated based on the definitions specified in the `architecture.yml` file.

 --------
 Building